There is a famous quote “Painting is silent poetry, and poetry is painting that speaks”-Plutarch

 Of course; then I have to mention a lot of names and it can fill a huge book.
 I am thankful for my childhood art teacher, art college teachers; friends in different phases of life, my family members….a lot of people knowingly or unknowingly inspired me.
 Now I accumulate inspiring moments from regular incidents.

 7. What do you have in the pipeline for your venture’s future development?

 It will feel a bit unrealistic to say, but I do not plan that way now, I give my 100% to manage my current situation, and believe that time has its own plan to bring the best out of me if I allow it.
 But that doesn’t mean that I do not dream or believe in it.
 I trust to continue serving community through my art, wish to spread my art-exhibit internationally to the countries I have not exhibited yet; want to do something with the healing power of art; want to explore more talents while working with my students; dream to try out larger works of different mediums, including architectural art items and sculptures.

-Earlier when I used to set goals, I used to feel extremely restless for any delay or deviation of it.
+Earlier when I used to set goals, I used to feel extremely restless for any delay or deviation from it.
 Now the new course of action has made me more productive.
-Currently working for my next group exhibition with Gnani Arts, ‘Spaces of Sanctity, Sacred Monuments of Singapore in Fine Arts,’ starting from 30 September 2017.
+Currently working on my next group exhibition with Gnani Arts, ‘Spaces of Sanctity, Sacred Monuments of Singapore in Fine Arts,’ starting from 30 September 2017.
 Looking forward to a successful show!

 Women Lines wishes best of luck to Sarbani for her journey in fields of art.